timtro/tfunc/README.md

 best performing of these will be copied into library sources in `/include` and `/src`.

+While writing this library, Searched for as much functional C++ code as I could get my hands on, and reviewed it.
+The benchmark `.hpp` files in `bench` will contain the best examples I have found, along with URLs/citations for original sources.

-Around this point, I'm going to focus on getting the passing/returning semantics right in terms of forwarding/moving/copying.
+After completing some basics, I'm going to focus on getting the passing/returning semantics right in terms of forwarding/moving/copying.
 This is going to require a bit of extra attention in the case of lambdas. (see [here]( https://vittorioromeo.info/index/blog/capturing_perfectly_forwarded_objects_in_lambdas.html).)

 Next, monads will be written for lists, optionals, read/writer and maybe IO.